The Hunger Games: Catching Fire: Casting

 In July 2012, it was announced that Jena Malone would portray Johanna Mason, that Amanda Plummer would portray Wiress, and that Philip Seymour Hoffman would portray Plutarch Heavensbee.
 Following this, in August 2012, it was announced that Lynn Cohen had been cast as Mags.
-Before Cohen was cast as Mags, Melissa Leo was considered for the role; she would later said that was disappointed that she didn't get the role.
+Before Cohen was cast as Mags, Melissa Leo was considered for the role; she would later say that she was disappointed that she didn't get the role.
 Alan Ritchson was cast as Gloss on August 9, Sam Claflin as Finnick Odair on August 22, and Jeffrey Wright as Beetee on September 7.
 Tony Shalhoub was reported to be the frontrunner for the role of Beetee.
 Grant Gustin auditioned for the role of Finnick Odair.
 Garrett Hedlund was offered the role, but he passed on it as he was working on On the Road.
 Taylor Kitsch and Armie Hammer were reported to be the frontrunner for the role of Finnick, with Kitsch later stating that it wasn't going to happen.